 Instructions

-- Preheat oven to 350 degrees Fahrenheit and line cupcake pan with liners.
+- Preheat oven to 350 degrees Fahrenheit (with the oven rack set in the middle of the oven) and line cupcake pan with liners.
 Set aside.

 - In a medium bowl, whisk (or sift) together the dry ingredients: cake flour, baking powder, and salt.
 Set aside.